pszemraj/pubmed-text-classification/data/README.md

 Extracting the .7z is possible as an argparse argument when running `src/data/make_dataset.py`.
 To extract the .7z files outside of that use case, `src\data\extract_7z_archive.py` can be used.

+## Which data to use

+What is what?
+The data is split into three subfolders as mentioned above.
+For training the transformer models, the data in `interim` is used for cased models, and the data in `processed/basic_processed` is used for uncased models (`bert-base-uncased`).

 ---